PrunaAI/pruna/docs/user_manual/evaluate.rst

 Use pairwise metrics for comparison
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When comparing an optimized model against the baseline, use pairwise metrics to get direct comparison scores... _evaluation:
+When comparing an optimized model against the baseline, use pairwise metrics to get direct comparison scores.